 All their wines consistently receive excellent ratings by Robert Parker (including mention of their original vintage in his Wine Advocate newsletter) as well as other well-known wine critics.
 Janzen was originally called one of the “20 new Cabernet Sauvignon labels to watch” by the Wine Spectator.

 One of their philosophies is you can drink wines young.
 Case in point is the Pazzo, which means “crazy” in Italian.
-In the 1990s Claus decided to make a red blend – but rather then create a Bordeaux style blend like other wineries, he decided not to be constrained by the types of varieties used in this wine – and focus on a Sangiovese based wine.
+In the 1990s Claus decided to make a red blend – but rather than create a Bordeaux style blend like other wineries, he decided not to be constrained by the types of varieties used in this wine – and focus on a Sangiovese based wine.
 It is a unique blend where varieties and percentages change over the years but is always Sangiovese dominated with Cabernet Sauvignon, Petite Sirah, Syrah & a white variety, Viognier.
-The result is an easy drinking lively wine that is extremely popular at bistro’s and wine bars.
+The result is an easy drinking lively wine that is extremely popular at bistros and wine bars.
 It is also very decently priced.

 The 2015 Lucie Pinot Noir was sourced from the famed Bacigalupi Vineyard in neighboring Sonoma County (site of some of the Chardonnay used in Chateau Montelena’s award winning 1973 vintage from the Paris Tasting of 1976).
 Its name comes from Claus’s wife Diane’s middle name – Lucille, or Lucie for short.
 Both Claus and Diane enjoying drinking both Burgundian Pinot Noir and California Pinot Noir.
 The 2016 Lucie Pinot Noir is certainly more Californian in style with very forward ripe fruit on the bouquet including raspberry and blackberry complemented nicely with dark and sweet dessert spices along with a hint of cedar.
 An opulent showing.
 The palate offers supple texture but with a noticeable richness of fruit including ripe cherries and blueberries with noticeable slightly dusty tannins lingering.